ed-lau/jcast/README.md

 ## Additional Information

-Additional details on result interpretation can be found on our manuscript in [STAR Protocols](https://www.sciencedirect.com/science/article/pii/S2666166720301258).
+Additional details on troubleshooting and result interpretation can be found in our publication in [STAR Protocols](https://www.sciencedirect.com/science/article/pii/S2666166720301258).

 ## Contributing